Programs

 All projects must further our mission, which is to foster the development and adoption of Integrated Pest Management (IPM), a science-based approach to managing pests in ways that generate economic, environmental, and human health benefits.

-Find out more about the National Equity and Accessibility Grants Program, Southern IPM Grants Program, the IPM Emergency Fund, and the IPM Crop Profile and Pest Management Strategic Plan (PMSP) Documents Grant Program below:
+Find out more about the Southern IPM Grants Program, the IPM Crop Profile and Pest Management Strategic Plan (PMSP) Documents Grant Program, The IPM Ambassadors Travel Grants, and the IPM Emergency Fund below:

 Southern IPM Grants Program